openpolitics/manifesto/health.md

 ## Organ Donation

-An opt-out system will be adopted for organ donation upon death, ensuring that more healthy organs are available to those in desparate need.
+An opt-out system will be adopted for organ donation upon death, ensuring that more organs are available for clinical and research purposes.